rpucella/rpucella.github.io/blog/posts/2024/migrating-express-neutralinojs-1/.__src/index.md

 - Migrate the Express-based web app with multiple HTTP endpoints to an Express-based web app with a single HTTP endpoint.
 - Migrate the Express-based web app with a single HTTP endpoint to an Express-based web app with a websocket.
-- Migrate from an Express-based web app with a websocket to a Neutralino app.
+- Migrate from an Express-based web app with a websocket to a Neutralinojs app.

-Intuitively, the first migration collapses communication to a single endpoint, the second introduces a websocket for the communication, and the final migration does the actual switch over to Neutralino.
+Intuitively, the first migration collapses communication to a single endpoint, the second introduces a websocket for the communication, and the final migration does the actual switch over to Neutralinojs.
 In this post and subsequent ones, I will walk you through the above migrations.
 None of them are difficult in isolation.

 To simplify the presentation, instead of working through the actual app I migrated, I'll use a smaller version that nevertheless contains all the pieces that make the original web app interesting: a list of pictures with a way to add a new picture to the list (by downloading it from a URL), and a way to click on a picture to see it in full.
 It will not give you a way to add a description to the picture, but that functional is both easy to add and orthogonal to the topic I want to focus on.